 |---|---|---|

-If you haven't used your electric grinder since yesterday, the chute likely contains 1-2 grams of stale, oxidised grounds.
-Grind a small amount (2-3 beans) and discard them to ensure your path is clear for fresh coffee.
+If you have not used your electric grinder since yesterday, the chute likely contains 1 to 2 grams of stale, oxidised grounds.
+Grind a small amount (2 to 3 beans) and discard them to ensure your path is clear for fresh coffee.

 Step 3: The Ross Droplet Technique (RDT)